Measuring the Emotional Impact of an Event

 - Panic Attacks

-- Phobias (fear of driving on highways, fear of flying, needle phobias, etc.)
+- Phobias (fear of driving on highways, panic attacks while driving, fear of bridges, fear of flying, airplane turbulence fear, needle phobias, elevator phobia, fear of heights, etc.)

 In addition to the above-mentioned uses, I have also found this instrument helpful as a measurement tool in anxiety treatment.